Forecasting Ionospheric Irregularities on GNSS Lines of Sight Using Dynamic Graphs with Ephemeris Conditioning: Data and Preprocessing

 Each detected event is then cross-validated against the second station and assigned one of four labels:

-\begin{itemize} \item \textbf{Confirmed (+1):} Both stations detect a temporally overlapping event on the same satellite ($\geq$50\% overlap fraction). \item \textbf{Quiet (0):} No event detected. \item \textbf{Unverified ($-$1):} The other station lacks data coverage during the event window; cross-validation is not possible. \item \textbf{Invalid ($-$2):} The other station has valid, quiet data during the segment; the event is likely a receiver-side artifact. \end{itemize} Fig.~\ref{fig:fig_qc_examples} shows examples of confirmed and invalid segments.
+\begin{itemize} \item \textbf{Confirmed (+1):} Both stations detect an event on the same satellite, and the temporal intersection of the two segments covers at least 50\% of the shorter segment. \item \textbf{Quiet (0):} No event detected. \item \textbf{Unverified ($-$1):} The other station lacks data coverage during the event window; cross-validation is not possible. \item \textbf{Invalid ($-$2):} The other station has valid, quiet data during the segment; the event is likely a receiver-side artifact. \end{itemize} Confirmation is a segment-level decision: once a segment is corroborated, every timestep within it inherits the event label, without requiring second-station coverage at each epoch.
+Fig.~\ref{fig:fig_qc_examples} shows examples of confirmed and invalid segments.
 This procedure yields confirmed events and quiet intervals for training, while also flagging ambiguous cases (unverified and invalid) that are excluded from training but retained for further analysis (Sec.~\ref{sec:ambiguous}).
-Confirmed (+1) and quiet (0) labels serve as the ground truth for model training and evaluation.